 Deputy Chief of Police James “Damian” Huggins, Biography

-Deputy Chief Damian Huggins joined the Metropolitan Nashville Police Department (MNPD) in 1992 and has been the Deputy Chief over two separate bureaus of the department, the Investigative Services Bureau and the Administrative Services Bureau which he is currently over the Administrative Services Bureau (ASB) of the MNPD.
-The ASB houses the Forensic Services Division and full service Crime Lab, Training Academy, Information Technology, Human Resources, Records Division, and Behavioral Health sections of the police department, along with the newly established full service crime laboratory.
-He is an alumnus of the 2012 Leadership Nashville class and a current (2018) Co-Chair of the Community Mental Health Systems Improvement (CMHSI) Workgroup in Davidson County, TN.
+Deputy Chief Damian Huggins joined the Metropolitan Nashville Police Department in 1992.
+He has been the Deputy Chief over two separate bureaus of the department, the Investigative Services Bureau and the Administrative Services Bureau which he is currently over.
+The Administrative Services Bureau houses the Forensic Services Division and full service Crime Lab, Training Academy, Information Technology, Human Resources Division, Recruitment, Records Division, Behavioral Health Services Division, Body Worn and In-Car Cameras, and the Police Archives of the department.
+He is an alumnus of the 2012 Leadership Nashville class and a current Co-Chair of the Community Mental Health Systems Improvement Workgroup in Davidson County, TN.